 20 Ahab said to Elijah, “Have you found me, my enemy?”

 He answered, “I have found you, because you have sold yourself to do that which is evil in the sight of the Lord.
 21 Hear this, I will bring evil on you, and will utterly sweep you away and will cut off from Ahab every male in Israel, whether slave or free.
 22 I will make your house like the house of Jeroboam the son of Nebat, and like the house of Baasha the son of Ahijah for the provocation with which you have provoked me to anger, and have caused Israel to sin.”
 23 The Lord also spoke of Jezebel, saying, “The dogs will eat Jezebel by the wall of Jezreel.
-24 The dogs will eat he who dies of Ahab in the city; and the birds of the sky will eat he who dies in the field.”
+24 The dogs will eat any from Ahab who die in the city, and the birds of the sky will eat any of his who die in the field.”

 25 But there was no one like Ahab, who sold himself to do that which was evil in the sight of the Lord, whom Jezebel his wife stirred up.
 26 He did very abominably in following idols, according to all that the Amorites did, whom the Lord cast out before the Israelites.
 27 When Ahab heard those words, he tore his clothes, and put sackcloth on his flesh, and fasted, and lay in sackcloth, and went meekly.